-Even if you're not usually rocked by geology, put aside any reservations until you visit Uluru.
-384 metres high, 10 kilometres in circumference, and concealing caves, cascades and rock art in its folds, this sandstone giant is at the heart of Australia in more ways than one.
+Even if you're not usually impressed by geology, put aside your reservations until you visit Uluru and see with your own eyes.
+Standing at 384 metres high, 10 kilometres in circumference and concealing caves, waterfalls, cascades and rock art in its folds, this sandstone giant is at the heart of Australia.

 Get a unique insight into this land through the eyes of Australia’s rich Indigenous culture.
 Intrepid works closely with Indigenous communities to develop ethical and authentic experiences that benefit communities and travellers alike.

 - Don’t underestimate the size of the Outback.
 Alice Springs’ airport might only be 13 kilometres away, but Alice Springs to Uluru is 463 kilometres.
 If you’re looking at a trip that flies in or out of Yulara (the closest airport to Uluru), you might be able to arrange flight for the same day the tour starts of finishes.
 If you're flying in or out of Alice Springs, you'll need to arrive the day before, and book outbound flights for the day after the trip finishes.
 Contact us for help with accommodation in Alice Springs before and/or after your trip.

 - The Red Centre isn't blisteringly hot all year.
 From June to August the weather actually gets cold at night, sometimes dipping below 0° Celsius.
 Pack a warm jumper or jacket.

 See what happens on our Uluru tours